-- From an asset allocation perspective, the Fund's investments in global dividend-paying equities and lower-than-benchmark exposure to global investment-grade bonds contributed most to relative returns. - Out-of-benchmark exposure to U.S. high-yield commercial mortgage-backed securities (CMBSs) detracted from relative returns during the quarter.
+- · From an asset allocation perspective, the Fund's investments in global investment-grade bonds and an out-of-benchmark allocation to U.S. high yield commercial mortgage-backed securities (CMBS) contributed most to relative returns. - · The Fund's investments in global dividend-paying equities was the primary detractor from relative returns during the quarter.